PeterDaveHello/deb-auto-build/README.md

 This is a beta verion
 =====================
-no dangerous and harm, but it's not complete!
+No dangerous and harm, but it's not complete!

-wheezy-sh4-deb-auto-build
+deb-auto-build
 =========================
-try to build deb packages and handle dependencies automatically
+Try to build deb packages and handle dependencies automatically.

+Because we use Debian-wheezy on a sh4 platform, there is no official binary repository and support, we need to build the packages from source by ourselves, but the dependencies of packages make people crazy, we need a solution to handle it, so I an writing this shell script for a practice.

 Required
 ========